afontaine/ECE421/sparse_matrix/Questions.md

 7. What is a good data representation for a sparse matrix?

-   A set of custom cell objects that contain the row, column, and value of the cell.
+   A set of custom cell objects that contain the row, column, and value of the cell or a dictionary of keys

 8. Assume that you have a customer for your sparse matrix package.
 The customer states that their primary requirements as: for a N x N matrix with m non-zero entries Storage should be ~O(km), where k << N and m is any arbitrary type defined in your design.
 Adding the m+1 value into the matrix should have an execution time of ~O(p) where the execution time of all method calls in standard Ruby container classes is considered to have a unit value and p << m ideally p = 1 In this scenario, what is a good data representation for a sparse matrix?

    Since storage and insertion is the focus of performance a simple key-value-pair system like a Hash in Ruby would allow for minimal storage O(m), where m is number of non-zero elements and O(1) insertion.
 The key would be the serialized location (eg: "row,column") and the value would be the value of that location in the matrix.
 It would be simple to wrap this Hash in a custom class that takes in the row and column seperately and serializes it into the appropriate key internally.

 9. Design Patterns are common tricks which normally enshrine good practice.
    Explain the design patterns: Delegate and Abstract Factory Explain how you would approach implementing these two patterns in Ruby Are these patterns applicable to this problem?
 Explain your answer!
 (HINT: The answer is yes)

    Delegate Factory:
    Delegate factory is where the factories create methods are delegates that can be set at creation of the facotry or changed throughout the lifetime of the factory.
 This would be performed in ruby via assigning a code block (most likely a lambda function or a Proc) to some internal members of the factory.
 The process of assignment to the internal member is up to the implementation of the factory and could be through the initialize function, or through settings on the member.

    Abstract Factory:
    This pattern is where there is a base abstract factory that outlines a factory contract.
 There are then concrete factories that implement the contract laid out by the abstract factory.
 Each concrete factory may have different implememntations, typically revolving around returning different subclasses of the class originally declared in the abstract factory.
 In Ruby this can be accomblished by having the AbstractFactory be a module that contains the contract as functions whose bodies all contain "raise NotImplementedException, 'Error Message'".
 The concrete factories would then include said module and re-implement all of its functions, but with actual implementations in the function bodies.

 10. What implementation approach are you using (reuse class, modify class, inherit from class, compose with class, build new standalone class);